circleofcircles/circleofcircles/metaphysics/Lesson1.md

 Exercises

 1. When you look at your environment instead of saying: chair, table, spoon, start saying: I notice a chair, I notice a table, I notice a spoon.
+This exercise is succesful if you start to feel to some extent that the objecs around you are part of your perception, of a hologram your mind is creating for you.

 1.1.
 Now when 1. is natural start saying: I notice that I noticed a chair, I noticed that I noticed the table.
 Here is very important not to be in a hurry and actually feel that I not only noticed, but also I noticed that I notice.
+Here the success would be when you start to notice more and more "internal" psychological stuff which drive your behaviour.

-1.2 Now there is no need to make more I noticed levels unless you feel like it make 5, 10 times.
-Just repeat it like a mantra, and feel it:
+1.2 Now there is no need to make more I noticed levels unless you feel like it, make several levels just for practive.
+You can also just repeat it like a mantra, and feel it:

 I noticed that:

 I noticed that: